pedrominicz/pedrominicz.github.io/.done/fun-with-the-function-arrow-monad.hs.md

 ---
-permalink: /arrow
 layout: default
+permalink: /fun-with-the-function-arrow-monad
+title: Fun with the function arrow monad
 ---

-# Fun with the function arrow monad

 I was surprised when I learned that `(->) a` is a monad.
 It seems reasonable, but I wouldn't have figured that myself.
 How can this monad be used?
 An example was shown in [a previous post][1].
 But when I think monads in Haskell I, think of `do` notation.
 In this post we will define the `(->) a` monad ourselves and explored a bit of the weirdness of its `do` notation.